|| Ongoing Volunteer Opportunity

 ||Human Services and Public Health

-GENESISTER is a pregnancy prevention program for the siblings of pregnant and parenting teens.
-Visitwww.BoulderCountyGENESISTER.org for more information.
+GENESISTER is a pregnancy prevention program for the siblings and daughters of pregnant and parenting teens.
+Visit www.BoulderCountyGENESISTER.org for more information.

 Description of Work:

-Assists GENESISTER staff in the service delivery of science-based, comprehensive teen pregnancy prevention programming to the female siblings and parents of pregnant and/or parenting teens in Boulder County.
+To assist GENESISTER staff in the service delivery of science-based, comprehensive teen pregnancy prevention programming to the female* siblings/daughters of pregnant and/or parenting teens in Boulder County.

 |Duties and Responsibilities:

-• Works with staff to develop, coordinate, and implement service-learning projects for youth.
+• Works with staff to support in developing, coordinating, and implementing service-learning projects for youth.

 • Occasionally facilitates or co-facilitates a group in an area of expertise or interest (e.g. college applications, healthy eating/active living, using art to promote social justice, etc.).